 Read why I think the term Human Resources (HR) is out of date and out of touch

-Increasingly I am of the mind that it is time to say goodbye to the term Human Resources (HR).
+I am of the mind that it is time to say goodbye to the term Human Resources (HR).
 When the organisation I work for re-branded Personnel, Human Resources, like Laloux (2014), I thought it was a step in the wrong direction.

 Let me explain.

-Words are incredibly powerful, they can injure or enamor.
-If the words you speak become the house you live in (Hazif), when the term HR is employed then it suggests those that manage the organisation see it as a machine with interchangeable and replaceable parts.
+If the words you speak become the house you live in (Hazif), when the term HR is employed then it suggests those that manage the organisation view it as a machine, with interchangeable and replaceable parts.

 Employees who believe that management is concerned about them as a whole person - not just an employee - are more productive, more satisfied, more fulfilled.
 Satisfied employees mean more satisfied customers, which lead to profitability (Anne M. Mulcahy, Xerox chairman and chief executive officer)